2019 BLUE IRIS LANDSCAPES Limited. All rights reserved.

 8. Customer’s Obligations

 8.1.
-The Customer shall provide the Supplier with any information reasonably required by the Supplier as well as obtain all necessary permissions and consents including (without prejudice to the generality of the foregoing) promptly obtaining all necessary licences, clearances and other consents necessary for the supply of the Goods and/or Services.
+The Customer shall provide the Supplier with any information reasonably required by the Supplier as well as obtain all necessary permissions and consents including (without prejudice to the generality of the foregoing) promptly obtaining all necessary licences, clearances, permits and other consents necessary for the supply of the Goods and/or Services.

 8.2.
 The Customer shall provide the Supplier, its employees, agents, consultants and subcontractors with access to the Customer’s premises as reasonably required by the Supplier to supply the Goods and/or Services.

 8.3.
-The Customer shall keep and maintain the Supplier Materials at the Customer’s premises in safe custody at its own risk, maintain the Supplier Materials in good condition until returned to the Supplier, and not dispose of or use the Supplier Materials other than in accordance with the Supplier’s written instructions or authorization.
+The Customer shall keep and maintain the Supplier Materials at the Customer’s premises in safe custody at its own risk, maintain the Supplier Materials in good condition until returned to the Supplier, and not dispose of or use the Supplier Materials other than in accordance with the Supplier’s written instructions or authorisation.

 8.4.
 If the Supplier’s performance of any of its obligations in respect of the Goods and/or Services is prevented or delayed by any act or omission by the Customer or failure by the Customer to perform any relevant obligation (“Customer Default”):